Madden NFL 11: Reception

 The game was met with positive reception.
 GameRankings and Metacritic gave it a score of 85.71% and 84 out of 100 for the Xbox 360 version; 85.40% and 83 out of 100 for the PlayStation 3 version; 79% and 78 out of 100 for the iPhone version; 77 out of 100 for the iPad version; and 76.50% and 75 out of 100 for the Wii version.

 GamePro gave the Xbox 360 version a score of four-and-a-half stars out of five and said that "hardcore Madden players may not appreciate all the changes, but those of us who are more casual fans have a lot to like."
 The same website, however, gave the iPhone version four stars out of five and said, "Everything from the 22 on-screen players to the stadium they're duking it out in looks great, and for the first time ever I felt like I wasn't playing a compromised or downgraded football experience despite the limitations of the iPhone platform."

 The Escapist gave the Xbox 360 version all five stars and said, "I went into this game as a skeptic.
 Madden NFL 11 made me a believer."
 The A.V.
 Club gave the same version a B+ and said that it "offers a refreshing change of pace, making it a fine point of entry for newcomers and allowing stat-obsessed veterans a chance to peel away some of the layers added over the last few years."
 However, The Daily Telegraph gave the same version a score of eight out of ten and said, "What I've taken away from my time with NFL 11 is a new appreciation for the sport itself.
 It's genuinely exhilarating stuff."

+Ultimate Team has received some negative feedback with regards to "Player Contracts" that are attached to each player card.
+When purchased, player cards have a ten-game contract that decreases by one every game (even if due to disconnection), and cannot be used afterward unless the contract is replenished, which requires a contract card purchased with coins.
+It is thus extremely difficult to keep a good team 'in contract' without spending real money, and players risk being unable to play the mode if they are low on coins.